repliqa/i3_ayu_dark/README.md

  - polybar - as the status bar
  - tmux - for terminal multiplexing
  - nvchad - for customizing neovim
+ - Fira Code - as font
+ - flameshot - as screenshot utility

 ### How to use
 Simply run `git clone https://github.com/repliqa/user_config.git ~/.config/`